JunoNgx/crisp-game-lib-tutorial/README.md

     });
 ```

-And congrats, the game is now in a shippable state 😁.
+And congratulations, the game is now in a very playable state 🎉.

 ![Scoring](images/step_072.gif)